dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 `[0.5,1.0]`.
 It's unfortunate that by default it adds a small 0.05mm space between bridge lines because it also means `bridge_overlap` settings need to be higher to overcome that, and the 120% limit is too low to get ideal overlap.
+It also means that `bridge_flow` and `bridge_density` are coupled and both affect overlap `Bcw`, making it harder to test for optimal diameter and overlap independently.

-For both kinds of bridges `layer_height` will have a significant impact on the over-extrusion of anchor lines.
-Using larger `layer_height` settings will help reduce anchor over-extrusion for larger bridge diameters.
-Using smaller diameter bridges than is optimal for the bridge lines to avoid over-extrusion of anchor lines will probably be the best compromise for overall bridge quality.
+For both kinds of bridges `layer_height` will have a significant impact on the bridge perimeter-error and over-extrusion of anchor lines.
+Using larger `layer_height` settings will help reduce perimeter-error and anchor over-extrusion for larger bridge diameters.
+Using smaller diameter bridges than is optimal for the bridge lines to minimize perimeter-error and avoid over-extrusion of anchor lines will probably be the best compromise for overall bridge quality.
+This means the `bridge_density` limit excludes using `thick_bridges` because it's impossible to get decent overlap at smaller diameters.

-Also interesting is external bridge anchor lines sit on top of 2 lines, one outer wall and one inner wall, but internal bridge anchor lines sit on top of a single internal solid infill line.
-This means the anchor lines are shorter for internal bridges than external bridges, which would reduce the impact of anchor line over-extrusion for internal bridges.

 ### Settings Translation